iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 a Vertiq module from your PC, without the need for a flight controller or specialized hardware.

 This tutorial will take you through the process of getting started with a module using the IQ Control Center.
-It outlines how to setup the necessary hardware and software, provides a brief introduction to the Control Center, and teaches you how to perform some basic tests on the module with the Control Center.
+It outlines how to set up the necessary hardware and software, provides a brief introduction to the Control Center, and teaches you how to perform some basic tests on the module with the Control Center.